 Plan Twice, Book Once

-Even though some airlines have dropped change fees because of the Covid-19 pandemic, other airlines charge $150 or more if you change your ticket after it’s been booked, and many hotels now charge “no show” fees of $50 or more.
+Even though some airlines have dropped change fees because of the Covid-19 pandemic, some airlines charge $150 or more if you change your ticket after it’s been booked, and many hotels now charge “no show” fees of $50 or more.

 So, double-check the details before you book your flight or your room to avoid these potential added charges.